-"When the Moretti Polegato family acquired Borgo Conventi, the winery had been a renowned producer for more than 40 years, producing white and red Collio wines," says a spokesperson for Borgo Conventi.
+"When the Moretti Polegato family acquired Borgo Conventi, the winery had been a renowned producer for more than 40 years, producing white and red Collio wines," says the winemaker for Borgo Conventi.

-"Arriving in Collio, a territory new to the family, they have worked in harmony with it following and respecting the rhythms of an extraordinary land," the spokesperson continues.
+"Arriving in Collio, a territory new to the family, they have worked in harmony with it following and respecting the rhythms of an extraordinary land," the winemaker continues.

 Soil and the Moon